Link to your media artifact(s) giving background on the issue:

 THEREFORE BE IT RESOLVED....

-1. Set a goal for reading proficiency in the DPS system of 15% for fourth and eighth-graders by 2024.
+1. Set a goal for reading proficiency in the DPSCD of 15% for fourth and eighth-graders by 2024.

 What are three reasonable arguments against this proposal?

-1. Having a heavy focus solely on students at a young age may not significantly contribute to later development.
-Therefore, all grades should be addressed and not just young students.
+1. Having a heavy focus solely on students at the third-grade level may not significantly contribute to later development.
+Therefore, all grades should be addressed and not just the third-grade.

-2. Past curriculum changes have seen little impact, why would this proposal be different?
+2. Past curriculum changes have often had less than their full intended impact, why would this proposal be different?

-3. A change to the curriculum, no matter how drastic, will not have the intended impact because the public schools in Detroit have larger fundamental problems that need to be addressed first.Costs and funding:
+3. A change to the curriculum, no matter how drastic, will not have substantially improve student development because the DPSCD has larger fundamental problems, such as funding and infrastructure, that need to be addressed first.Costs and funding:

 What will your proposal cost (in direct expenses, lost tax revenue, lost economic opportunity, and/or non-monetary costs)?
 How will you pay for your proposed legislation?
 Where will/could the funding for your proposal come from?
 Who might object to dedicating resources to your proposal (competing interests)?